BirdeeHub/birdeeSystems/README.md

 get nvidia card working on macbook pro 9,1 (2012 macbook 3rd gen i7 and intel+nvidia gt 650M mac edition gpus)

-set up disko for main machine and test flake version of disco installer alias
+set up disko for main machine

 nixos-anywhere or other provisioning solutions that I may find out about